Nominate candidates for the Lehmkuhl grant 2019

 Do you have excellent master’s students whose thesis is related to or contribute to innovation and entrepreneurship?
 If so, you can nominate them for the Lehmkuhl grant.
 The deadline for nominations is 31 August, and the grant is in the amount of NOK 25,000.

-The award has been suspended in recent years because it has been difficult to find candidates, but the fund now wishes to relaunch the scheme.
+The award was suspended some years because it was difficult to find candidates, but in 2018 the fund relaunched the scheme.

-NHH and the Board of the Lehmkuhl fund have established a committee that will assess the master’s theses in accordance with the guidelines and elect a winner.
-The grant will be awarded at the annual Lehmkuhl Conference, which takes place every autumn.
+The committee that will assess the master’s theses in accordance with the guidelines and elect a winner, comprises the following members:

 - Aksel Mjøs, Associate Professor at the Department of Finance